microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/bot_service_virtual_machine.md

 New-Service -Name "Bot-Service" -BinaryPathName '"C:\{bot-service-path}\BotService.exe"'
 ```

->Note: we must restart the VM the first time to run the Bot Service the next time the VM start or start it manually from the Windows Services App.
+After completing these steps, we must restart the virtual machine or start the Bot Service from the Windows Services app.

+>**NOTE**: Before running the BotServie for the first time, we must complete the settings uploaded into the [Storage Account](storage_account.md#environment-json-file-settings-example).

 [← Back to How to Run the Solution in Azure](README.md#how-to-run-the-solution-in-azure)